 For the dream addition to a sleek and smart modern home, take a look at the Howes dining table, the result of a collaboration with Taylor Howes whose oval shape, with its continual loop is designed to reflect the theme of the passage of time.

 Our top tips for determining the right size for your dining table:

 Size and height aren’t the only things to consider when buying a coffee table.
 The shape is just as important.
-The right shaped coffee table can make or break a sitting room.
-If you have a high sofa with slim legs, for example, a chunky and solid rectangular coffee table is the perfect complementary furnishing—such as Davidson’s striking Melrose coffee table or the equally alluring Broadway.
+The right-shaped coffee table can make or break a sitting room.
+If you have a high sofa with slim legs, for example, a chunky and solid rectangular coffee table is the perfect complementary furnishing—such as Davidson’s striking Melrose coffee table.

-Meanwhile, a round coffee table—such as the Chester—is ideal for those of you with small kids who have a tendency to bump into things.
+Meanwhile, a round coffee table—such as the Chester—is ideal for those of you with small kids who tend to bump into things.
 But while round square coffee tables can be high-impact style statements, they do tend to take up a lot of visual space.
 The Malibu coffee table is a great compromise: rectangular but with softly curving corners and cylindrical legs.

 Occasional tables are the perfect finishing touch to a room.
-Not only are they useful for displaying knick-knacks or adding extra lighting but they can also complement and enhance your existing furniture choices or perfectly fill an empty nook.
+They are useful for displaying knick-knacks or adding extra lighting.
+And, they can also complement and enhance your existing furniture choices or perfectly fill an empty nook.
 The advantage of occasional tables is that, given their smaller size, you can experiment with different shapes and forms without the risk of the table overpowering or dominating the room.